emqx/cloud-docs/en_US/rule_engine/rule_engine_aws_rds.md

 6. The following details page will be displayed once the peering connection is created.
 Save the information of **Peering connection ID** and **Requester VPC** for later use.
    ![img](./_assets/wps7.png)

-7. Return to EMQX Cloud console, fill in the information saved in step 3, and click the **Confirm** button to complete the peering connection creation.
+7. Return to EMQX Cloud Console, fill in the information saved in step 3, and click the **Confirm** button to complete the peering connection creation.

    - **Peering ID**: Fill in the `Peering connection ID`.
    - **VPC ID**: Fill in the `Requester VPC`.